 Status: Active.
-Stormwater staff have begun planning for a phased approach to completing a comprehensive stormwater infrastructure condition assessment.
+Stormwater staff are actively planning for completing a comprehensive stormwater infrastructure condition assessment.
 This will require a phasing/prioritization of infrastructure types (e.g., age, material, size, closed/below ground or open/above ground system) and location and risks and impacts of disrepair/failure of infrastructure to assess over the next several years.
 The assessments will be more involved and expensive for closed (underground) systems.
-Staff will begin work as able in the remainder of FY 21/22 and have included this new initiative as part of the FY 22-23 operating budget submittal.
+Staff have been very actively preparing for this work and have included this new initiative as part of the FY 22-23 operating budget submittal.